Head Coach Dave Ricks

 Ricks earned a M.S. in computer science and an MBA from Minnesota Statue University-Mankato.
 He also studied exercise physiology at the graduate level while at MSU-Mankato.

 He and his wife, Carleton head women's cross country and track and field head coach Donna Ricks, reside in Northfield with their daughter, Karissa.

-Steven Dalhed joins the coaching staff of the Knights program in 2012.
-As a sprinter for Saint John’s University, Dalhed was a MIAC Champion and an NCAA Qualifier in the 4-by-400 meter relay.
-He holds 4 school records: the Indoor 200, the Indoor 400, the outdoor 4x400 and the 4x400 split.
+Steve Dalhed joined the Knights’ coaching staff in 2012, working with both the men’s cross country and track and field programs.
+As a sprinter for Saint John’s University (Minn.), Dalhed was a MIAC Champion and an NCAA Qualifier in the 4x400 meter relay and established four school records: the Indoor 200, the Indoor 400, the outdoor 4x400 and the 4x400 split.
 He coached men’s and women’s sprints, hurdles, and jumps at Augsburg College for five seasons from 2008 to 2012, where he coached nine NCAA Qualifiers.
 Dalhed graduated from Saint John’s in 2005 with a bachelor’s degree in Psychology, before going on to get his Master’s of Applied Kinesiology from the University of Minnesota in 2007.
 Dalhed lives in Lakeville with his wife, Becky, and their son Miles.